Rosa

 rambler sprays of small single pale pink scented flowers in

-summer, tough and black spot resistant.
+summer, followed by a good crop of hips, it is tough and black spot resistant.

 |